40 Condesa & Roma Norte Restaurants + Cafes, Mexico City

 The OG pastor?

-El Tizoncito is a chain of restaurants in Condesa and Roma that claim to have invented tacos al pastor although sshh, I’ve heard this isn’t true.
+is a chain of restaurants in Condesa and Roma that claim to have invented tacos al pastor although sshh, I’ve heard this isn’t true.
 Still, I will forgive them because their tacos al pastor are mouthwatering.

 If you’re not yet familiar with this dish, tacos al pastor came to Mexico thanks to Lebanese immigrants who settled in the capital.
-Using kebab meat to fill their tacos, they invented a new dish which is now popular across the country.
+Using kebab meat to fill their tacos, they invented a new dish now popular across the country.
 Tacos al pastor are usually topped with pineapple, onion and cilantro (coriander).

 For a tasty meal at any time of day (apparently 2am is prime taco time for El Tizoncito), order at least three of these small tacos.
 There are also gringas (large wheat tacos with meat, melted cheese and pineapple) plus cheese fundido, soups, huarches and other classic dishes.